aussielunix/graylog2-appliance/INSTALL.md

-# check if there are any indexes at al
+# check if there are any indexes at all

 curl -XGET 'http://localhost:9350/_status?pretty=true'

+## TODO

+* new vagrant basebox with ruby1.9.3 set as default
+* redirect local syslog to graylog2